moshegottlieb/libsense/README.md

 4. Copy `openweathermap/openweathermap.service` to `/etc/systemd/system/`
 5. Install the service: `sudo systemctl enable openweathermap`
 6. Run it (it will start on boot otherwise): `sudo service openweathermap start`

+Why not use the built in sensehat temp sensor(s)?
+Because there's a board, LEDs and a CPU right next to it, and those generate allot of heat.
+It may work reasonably in space, but not on earth :-)

 <br/>
 ## C++
 Writing shared libraries in C is easy.